germangar/makebsp-documentation/README.md

 **Keys**
 - **target**: Target entity name used to determine the projection direction and bounds.
 If omitted, the decal projects straight down.
 - **decalgroup**: If specified, this decal will *only* project onto brushes, patches, and models that share the exact same `decalgroup` key.
 For brushes and patches, the key must be applied to the `func_group` they belong to.
+- **patchSubdivision**: Adjusts the resolution of the decal when projected onto curved patches.
+The default is 0.4.
+Lowering this value (e.g. down to 0.1) increases the triangle density for a smoother curve, while higher values (e.g. 1.0 or 4.0) reduce the triangle count.

+### Entity: misc_decal

+A point entity that projects a 2D quad decal onto map geometry without requiring in-map brush or patch geometry as the projection source.
+The quad is centered at the entity's origin and faces opposite to the projection direction.

+- **Projection Direction**: Determined by the `angles` key, or by targeting another entity (such as a `target_position`) via the `target` key.
+If neither is specified, it projects in the direction defined by the `angles` key (defaulting to straight down if angles are zero/not set).
+- **Targeting / Groups**: Multiple `misc_decal` entities can safely target the same target entity (e.g. `target_position`) without conflict.

+**Keys**
+- **shader**: The shader to project (e.g., `textures/decals/logo`).
+Required; defaults to `textures/common/nodraw` with a warning if omitted.
+- **width**: The width of the projecting quad source in game units.
+Default: `128`.
+- **height**: The height of the projecting quad source in game units.
+Default: `128`.
+- **distance** / **depth**: The projection depth/distance in game units.
+Default: `64`.
+- **angles**: Rotation angles (Pitch Yaw Roll) that define the projection direction if no `target` is set.
+- **target**: Target entity name used to determine the projection direction.
+If specified, the projection vector points from the `misc_decal` towards the target entity.
+- **decalgroup**: If specified, this decal will *only* project onto brushes, patches, and models that share the exact same `decalgroup` key.

 ---